-You’ve probably seen a co-worker catch up on emails at the office’s treadmill desk, while another knocks out reports at her standing desk.
+You’ve probably seen a co-worker catch up on emails at the office’s treadmill desk, while another knocks out reports at their standing desk.
 But did you know they’re lowering their risk for heart disease, obesity, and back and neck pain, too?

 Studies have linked sitting a lot to these and other health problems.
 Even people who exercise most days face health risks if they sit too much.
 Standing desks raise your computer high enough for you to work and stand at the same time.
 This keeps you on your feet for more of the day.